tonethar/IGME-430-Fall-2024/exercises/10-express-posting-data.md

 - In Postman, send a `POST` request to http://localhost:3000/api/addHoot
   - in the request body, make it type "raw" and JSON
   - here's the JSON you can send: `{ "content" : "hello" }`
-- Check the Node console - it will log `undefined` - WHY??  ...
+- Check the Node console - it will log `req.body=undefined` - WHY??  ...
 - Because ... we need to tell express to look for "raw JSON" data ...
 - And we easily do that with "middleware" ...
 - Over in **app.js** - you just need to add one line of code, that tells express to handle POST JSON data:
   - `app.use(express.json());`
-- Send that POST request again in Postman, this time you will see a log in the console:
+- Send that POST request again in Postman, this time you will see a log in the Node console:

 ```
-{ content: 'This is a new Hoot!' }
+req.body={ content: 'This is a new Hoot!' }
 ```

-- If we change the log to `console.log(req.body.content);` we will instead see:
+- If we change the log to `console.log('req.body.content=',req.body.content);` we will instead see:

 ```
-This is a new Hoot!
+req.body.content=This is a new Hoot!
 ```
 - Meaning that express is taking that string content that's coming over the `POST` request, and `JSON.parse()`ing it into an object for us!